adiastra/Laser-Projector-Controller/README.md

 **The interlock circuit**

 The interlockOut pin should connect to pin 4 of ILDA DB25 and the interlockIn pin should connect to pin 17 of the ILDA DB25.
 This is how the Arduino detects if there is a closed circuit.
-A 10k resistor can be used on these pins connected to ground to aleviate any float foltage when the circuit is broken.
+A 10k resistor can be used on these pins connected to ground to aleviate any float voltage when the circuit is broken.

 You can use the interlock in a number of ways.
 - enclosure sensors